If you own an Apple Watch, Samsung Galaxy Watch or a Wear OS smartwatch and you love a good watch face, then you really should know about Facer.

 For Wear OS smartwatches, it's a similar story and Facer lists the likes of the Asus ZenWatch, Moto 360, Tag Heuer Connected as well as Michael Kors and Fossil smartwatches as supported.
 Basically, if you have a Wear OS watch, you should be good.

-On the Samsung front, Facer works with the Samsung Gear S2 and S3 as well as the newer Samsung Galaxy Watch 3 and the Active 2 smartwatches.
+On the Samsung front, Facer works with the Galaxy Watch 4 on Wear OS and older Tizen Samsung Galaxy Watch 3 and the Active 2 smartwatches.

 The app is free to download across the board as well.